It Happened One Night: Academy Awards

-It Happened One Night was the first film to win the "Big Five" Academy Awards (Best Picture, Best Director, Best Actor, Best Actress and Best Writing).
+It Happened One Night was the first film to win the "Big Five" Academy Awards (Best Picture, Best Director, Best Actor, Best Actress, and Best Writing).
 As of 2025, only two films have matched this feat: One Flew Over the Cuckoo's Nest in 1975 and The Silence of the Lambs in 1991.
+In 2006, Writers Guild of America West ranked its screenplay 59th in WGA's list of 101 Greatest Screenplays.

 On December 15, 1996, Gable's Oscar was auctioned off for $607,500 to Steven Spielberg, who donated the statuette to the Motion Picture Academy.
 In June of the following year, Colbert's Oscar was offered for auction by Christie's but attracted no bids.

 Others

 The film was included in the following American Film Institute lists: